mebusy/notes/dev_notes/essenceOfCalculus.md

  - ![](../imgs/eoc_lim_0.png)
     - Lefthand side: Limit idea is built in , it is just a shorthand for what the righthand side
     - righthand side: Formal derivative difinition
+        - here, I want to emphasize that nothing about this righthand side references the paradoxical idea of an "infinitely small" change.
+        - the point of limits is to avoid that.
+        - This value h is the exact something as the *dx* referenced throughout the series.
+It's a nudge to the input of *f* with some nonzero, finitely small size, like 0.001.
  - when a limit exists , you can make this output range as small as you want,
     - ![](../imgs/eoc_lim_1.png)
  - but when the limit doesn't exists, that output range can't get smaller thant some value, not matter how much you shrink the input range around the limiting input.